-Persons with Electrical Worker Permits may drive motor vehicles or operate mechanical equipment near energized facilities as long as the M-1 MADs are maintained.
+Persons with Electrical Worker Permits may drive motor vehicles or operate mechanical equipment near energized facilities as long as the MADs in Table 1 are maintained.

 Persons without an Electrical Worker Permit who do not meet specific requirements must have a Safety Watcher any time they are driving vehicles or operating mechanical equipment in an energized substation yard.